-Many are the businesses and organizations looking to set up a Project Management Office to help improve the efficiency and consistency of their Project Portfolio Management activities.
+Many businesses and organizations set up a PMO to help improve the efficiency and consistency of their Project Portfolio Management (PPM) activities.
 However, it is all too frequent to see firms invest a lot of time, effort and money in the creation of a PMO, only to realize that their new Office doesn’t really add business value, doesn’t meet the needs of the organization, or is not understood and identified as a relevant business function by employees and decision makers.
 This does not mean that the benefits of PMOs are overblown.
 Only that, when creating a Project Management Office, you need to do it right.

 We hope that the considerations and tips below will guide and help you in your journey to creating a successful PMO.